AKSW/docs.ontowiki.net/ontowiki/Getting-Started-Users.md

 ## First Login
 If you start with a new ontowiki installation, you have only one pre-configured account, the `SuperAdmin`.
 This has the same username and password as the one you set up in config.ini for accessing the database backend.

 The `Admin` user exist, but has no `password`, and hence you cannot use this to log in.
-To enable the account, set a plain-text password for it when logged in with the `SuperAdmin` account.
+To enable the account, set a plain-text password for it when logged in with the `SuperAdmin` account. **Actually you can just log into Admin with an empty PW for now and set it through the normal usermenu as well**

 * Select the `OntoWiki System Configuration` in the `Knowledge Bases` menu
 * Select `User` in the `Navigation: Classes` menu